ivan-zapreev/Distributed-Translation-Infrastructure/README.md

 ![The Load Balancer sequences Image ](./doc/models/balancer/balancer_sequence.png "Load Balancer sequences")

-####Text pre/post-processing servers
+###The text processing
-There can be multiple instances of the text pre/post- processing servers and the configurations in which the system can be run are given on the image below.
+There can be multiple instances of the text pre/post- processing servers and some example of configurations in which the system can be run are given in the Figure below.
 Note that, any pre/post-processing server might support multiple languages and even language detection for pre-processing.
+Also, the decoder can be substituted with a load balancer spreading the load between multiple decoders.

+![The Text Processor deployments Image ](./doc/models/deployment/processor_first.png "Text Processor deployments")

+The reason why there is no load balancer capability for the pre/post-processing server at the moment is that these tasks are expected to be sufficiently less computation intensive, and also optional, when compared to the text translation task.

-![The Text Processor deployments Image ](./doc/models/deployment/processor_first.png "Text Processor deployments") Further we shall briefly describe some of the possible translation system deployment configurations, employing the pre/post- processor.
+Further we shall briefly describe some of the possible translation system deployment configurations, employing the pre/post- processor.

 ##### Type - 01: Only pre-processing, different physical servers